Killing of Mohammad Bhar

 Mohammad Bhar (محمد بهار; 2000 – July 2024) was a 24-year-old Palestinian man with Down syndrome and autism who died after being mauled by an Israeli Oketz military dog in a Gaza Strip house during the Gaza war.

-Bhar, who had Down syndrome, autism, and speech difficulties, was unable to move without assistance from his family.
+Bhar had speech difficulties and was unable to move without assistance from his family.
 According to his family, they had been displaced at least six times since the Gaza war erupted in late 2023.
-They stated that Israeli forces raided the house where they were besieged on 3 July 2024; the forces included a combat dog which mauled Bhar's arm and chest.
+They stated that the Israel Defense Forces (IDF) raided the house where they were besieged on 3 July 2024; the forces included a combat dog which mauled Bhar's arm and chest.
 Israeli forces then separated Bhar from them, giving assurances that he would be treated by a military doctor, and later forced them to leave the house.

 When the family returned to the house a week later, they found Bhar's bloodied, decaying body on the floor and a tourniquet on his arm.
 Israel later confirmed that the soldiers left Bhar in the apartment, saying they departed to help other injured soldiers.

 Mohammad's killing provoked outrage on social media websites, and his family demanded an investigation into the incident.
 The BBC, which reported on the incident, was criticized for obscuring the Israeli military's role.

 Background

 Mohammad Bhar was a Palestinian born in the Gaza Strip in 2000.
 He had Down syndrome and autism and was bullied in school.
 According to his family, Bhar liked to dance, play sports, and eat mulukhiyah, which is a popular dish in Palestinian cuisine.
-He was also deeply attached to his mother, Nabila, a widow who had lost her husband after he was killed by the Israeli military during a raid in eastern Gaza City in 2002.
+He was also deeply attached to his mother, Nabila, a widow who had lost her husband after he was killed by the Israel Defense Forces (IDF) during a raid in eastern Gaza City in 2002.

 By 2023, Bhar was unable to move without assistance from his family members and spent most of the time sitting in his armchair.
-His mother told Middle East Eye that Bhar was obese.
-She told the BBC that "He didn't know how to eat, drink, or change his clothes.
+His mother told Middle East Eye (MEE) that Bhar was obese.
+She told the BBC that: "He didn't know how to eat, drink, or change his clothes.
 I'm the one who changed his nappies.
 I'm the one who fed him.
-He didn't know how to do anything by himself."
+He didn't know how to do anything by himself".